Mary Munford Elementary School

 - Math Proficiency Highest math proficiency (Top 20%)

-- Mary Munford Elementary School's student population of 502 students has declined by 5% over five school years.
+- Mary Munford Elementary School's student population of 501 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|

 |Students by Grade|

 - Mary Munford Elementary School is ranked within the top 20% of all 1,791 schools in Virginia (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 19:1 has decreased from 20:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (VA)|

 |Student : Teacher Ratio||19:1||15:1|

 |Two or more races|